Mixing Alcohol and Vicodin

-Vicodin is a prescription painkiller made up of hydrocodone and acetaminophen to reduce moderate pain; it also reduces fever and some swelling.
-This medication is typically prescribed after surgery or serious injury, such as breaking a bone.
+Vicodin is a prescription painkiller that combines an opioid (hydrocodone) with an analgesic/fever-reducer (acetaminophen) to help manage moderately levels of pain.1 This medication is commonly prescribed after surgical procedures or injury, such as breaking a bone.
 It is not intended for long-term use.
-The Drug Enforcement Administration (DEA) lists hydrocodone as a Schedule II substance, so it has a medical use, but it is tightly controlled.
+The Drug Enforcement Administration lists hydrocodone as a Schedule II controlled substance, meaning that though it has medical use, it also has high abuse liability.2

 The Dangers of Mixing Alcohol and Vicodin